JimDesu/basis-lang/spec.md

 `.implicit` carries three structural restrictions:

-- **Constructor-only.** `.implicit` may only be applied to constructor commands (commands with a productive `'r` receiver of buffer-backed type, per the constructor signature shape of §3.9).
+- **Constructor-only.** `.implicit` may only be applied to constructor commands (commands with a CREATE `'r` receiver of buffer-backed type, per the constructor signature shape of §3.9).
 Applying `.implicit` to a method, a regular command, or any other shape is a static error.
 - **Literal-source restriction.** The single non-receiver parameter must be a literal type — one of `Integer`, `Decimal`, `Hex`, `String`, `Aggregate`, `Sequence`.
 Implicit conversions whose source is not a literal type would multiply the resolution candidates and make call-site reasoning brittle; the literal-source restriction confines the mechanism to its motivating cases.
 - **No implicit context parameters.** `.implicit` constructors may not declare implicit context parameters (the `/`-separated list of §3.6).
 The implicit mechanism elides a construction step at the surface; admitting context parameters in `.implicit` constructors would compound elision (literal elision plus context resolution elision), making call-site reasoning brittle.
 Constructor commands declared `.cmd` retain the standard implicit-context-parameter capability.

-The resolution algorithm for a bare literal at a typed slot: at compile time, the typechecker collects `.implicit` constructors in scope whose parameter type matches the literal's source type and whose productive output type is at-or-above the slot's type per the buffer-backed subsumption hierarchy.
+The resolution algorithm for a bare literal at a typed slot: at compile time, the typechecker collects `.implicit` constructors in scope whose parameter type matches the literal's source type and whose CREATE output type is at-or-above the slot's type per the buffer-backed subsumption hierarchy.
 If exactly one matches, the typechecker inserts the call; if multiple match at the same specificity, the resolution is ambiguous and the user must disambiguate by typed introduction (§7.2).
 Resolution is per-call-site; no transitive `.implicit` chains are formed.

 ### 7.9 Parameterized Literal Types